TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### Submission

-You need to submit your MiniJava project with a pull request on GitHub.
+You need to submit your MiniJava project with a pull request against branch `assignment2` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.
 As part of your submission, we ask you to provide a short paragraph explaining the organisation of your syntax definition.
 The deadline for submission is September 29, 17:59.